Zach has been an online writer for over seven years. His writing focuses on gardening, cooking, and aquariums.

 Driftwood in Aquariums

-- Driftwood helps boost the immune systems of your fishes.
+- Boosts fishes' immune systems: Driftwood helps boost the immune systems of your fishes.
 When driftwood is submerged, natural tannins will slowly leach into the aquarium water.
 These tannins create a slightly acidic environment that helps to keep viruses and disease-causing bacteria at bay.
 The tannins released can also increase available oxygen in the water column, further stimulating your fishes' immune systems.

-- If you're a fish keeper that constantly battles alkaline tap water, the addition of driftwood can help buffer and maintain a lower pH in your aquarium.
+- Helps buffer and maintain lower pH in tank: If you're a fish keeper that constantly battles alkaline tap water, the addition of driftwood can help buffer and maintain a lower pH in your aquarium.
 Many fish require slightly acidic water conditions, and driftwood is the perfect way to create this environment.

-- Adding driftwood to an aquarium can help promote the natural behavior of your fish.
-Driftwood exists in almost every river or lake, so naturally your fish will be attracted to it.
+- Promotes fishes' natural behavior: Adding driftwood to an aquarium can help promote the natural behavior of your fish.
+Driftwood exists in almost every river or lake, so naturally, your fish will be attracted to it.
 Your fish will use it for hiding, breeding, or even as food.

 - Leaching: After sterilizing, driftwood can be added to the aquarium.
 Keep in mind, however, that the driftwood will most likely leach a lot of tannins into your water, creating a "black water" look.
 Black water refers to a yellowish/brown water, typical to many rivers of the Amazon.
 Although it’s great for fish, many aquarium owners like to have the look of crystal clear water and therefore leach their driftwood before adding it.
 The time it will take to leach your driftwood will depend on the size and type of wood, but the process is the same for all: submerge driftwood in a container, changing the water daily until the water is no longer stained from released tannins.
 Quick leaching can also be performed by boiling the driftwood, changing the water every hour until it no longer looks stained.